Suet vs. Tallow: How Do These Dietary Fat Resources Differ?

 What Is Tallow?

 Tallow is solid at room temperature and has a melting point between 40 °C and 45 °C. This solid state and stability at high temperatures make it usable in cooking, soap making, candle production, and various other applications.
-But the most common use of tallow is as a cooking fat.

-It’s used to enhance the flavor of different dishes, especially in traditional recipes like beef stew or classic meat pies [4] [5].
+It’s used to enhance the flavor of different dishes, especially in traditional recipes like beef stew or classic meat pies.
 Tallow can be derived from suet with special tools and methods.

 Learn More: A Low-Carb Diet: Your Free Beginner Guide